AkshayShaji/MiniProject/README.md

-To see the website visit https://akshayshaji.github.io/MiniProject/Index.html
+To see the website visit: https://akshayshaji.github.io/MiniProject/Index.html